gsarjeant/gsarjeant.github.io/about.md

 How often are we judged by others?
 How often is that judgment based on misconceptions rooted in the superficial?
 How often is that judgment wrong?
 And how fortunate am I, as a middle-aged white dude, to be essentially immune to those misconceptions?

 There's a lot wrapped up in the phrase.
 A fun time of my youth.
 A place I loved.
 A silly old/young misunderstanding.
-But today it mostly reminds me to be thankful for my tailwinds and to be mindful of others' headwinds.
+But today it mostly reminds me to be thankful for my tailwinds and to be mindful of others' headwinds

 The tale doesn't end there.
 It $also has an element of the absurd.
 I tried - and failed - to dye the "N" purple.
 The circumstances of that failure make a good story of their own.
 One for another time.